Effective Date: 2021-02-02

 - Post user-generated content to or on our Services.

-Information about your friends.
-You can choose to invite your friends to join Ask.fm so that you can stay in touch with them on the Services.
-To make it easier to search and find friends and people you know on Ask.fm, users may search for other members using first and last name, email address, and location.
+You can choose to invite your friends to join ASKfm so that you can stay in touch with them on the Services.
+To allow you to use this feature, we will ask your permission to access your personal contact list, which we will only access to store for your own use, to assist you with inviting friends to join you on the Services and to notify you when someone you know joins the Services.
+To make it easier to search and find friends and people you know on ASKfm, users may search for other members using first and last name, e-mail address, and location.

-Location Information.
-We may collect general information (e.g. IP address, zip code) about your location, and may use that information to customize the Services with location-based information, advertising, and features.
-You consent to this collection and processing of location information.
+We may collect general information (e.g. IP address, zip code) about your location, and may use that information to customize the Services with location-based information, advertising, and features that need to know your location to work properly.
+By accessing and using the Services, you consent to this collection and processing of location information.
+If you choose to turn off location services on your device, some features may not be available to you.

-Remember, if you are a Registered User, that even if you ask a question anonymously, our Service will still have a record of the fact that you asked the question (even if we keep this private).
+Remember, as a Registered User, that even if you ask a question anonymously, our Service will still have a record of the fact that you asked the question (even if we keep this private).
 If you are a Guest User, we may not know who you are.

 Some people don’t like receiving things from people if they don’t know who they are.
 So we provide all users with the ability to choose not to receive questions from anonymous users on the “Settings” page on the website and mobile application.